UAlbertaConsulting/ica.ualberta.ca/pages/calendar.md

 ## How to Use the Calendar

-Students interested in a career in consulting can collaborate with other students preparing for either <font color="blue">behavioural interviews (color coded blue)</font> or <font color="red">case interviews (color coded red)</font>.
+Students interested in a career in consulting can collaborate with other students preparing for either <font color="blue">behavioural interviews</font> (color coded blue) or <font color="red">case interviews</font> (color coded red).
 It is recommended to commit at least <b>2 hours</b> in total for an interview session - 45 minutes for interviewing and 15 minutes for feedback, for each participant.

 #### A) Join an Interview Session
 <dl><dd><p>